MahassinPoree-El/ExcersiseAppProject/README.md

 # ExcersiseAppProject
-This is the repository for the exersise app I'm going to make in my web programming class
+This is the repository for the exercise app I'm going to make in my web programming class

 Features
 ============